Meet Duncan and Meg

 Their kids would tell you Carrboro Pizza Oven because, in their opinion, it has "the best pizza ever".
 A place you can't go wrong with any of the pizza pies - they even have gluten-free pizza!

 When out and about shopping at their favorite local retailers in Carrboro, Meg adores Sofia's Boutique.
-Their oldest son likes Townsend Bertram & Co, a local adventure outfitter since 1988.
+Their oldest son is a fan of Townsend Bertram & Co, a local adventure outfitter since 1988, and was heartbroken to hear that owner Audrey Townsend is retiring and closing the store.
 Their daughter loves Mulberry Silks and Fine Fabrics which has been in business over 37 years.
 And their youngest son can't get enough of Ali Cat Toys.
 All of these shops are located in the historic Carr Mill Mall which is listed on the National Register of Historic Places as the Alberta Mill Complex.
 Duncan is a long-time fan of The Clean Machine and Back Alley bike shops.

 Carr Mill Mall